-Other hazardous substances emitted from the smokestacks of coal power plants are heavy metals, such as mercury, and persistent organic pollutants (POPs), such as dioxins and polycyclic aromatic chemicals (PAHs).
-Special concern for children's health arise from the large mercury emissions from coal power plants.
+Other hazardous substances emitted from the smokestacks of coal power plants are heavy metals, such as mercury, and persistent organic pollutants (POPs), such as dioxins and polycyclic aromatic hydrocarbons (PAHs).
+Special concern for children's health arises from the large mercury emissions from coal power plants.

 A large coal power plant emits several thousand tons of hazardous air pollutants every year and has an average lifetime of at least 40 years.
-For example, thermal power station in Kovachevo is the top European facility having the highest absolute damage costs from emissions of pollutants to air from 2008 to 201214.
 Building new coal power plants would mean that hazardous emissions and their effects on health would continue for many years.
-It would also counterbalance short-term reductions in air pollutants achieved in other sectors.